2019 Year-End Tax Tips (And Some Surprising Deductions You Can Claim)

 A Note About the Standard Deduction

-Before we dive into some of the deductions you can take advantage of, it’s important to note one big change that will affect many taxpayers as they prepare their 2018 returns.
-As a result of the Tax Cuts & Jobs Act, the standard deduction that filers are offered has doubled.
-For 2018 the standard deduction for single filers is $12,000 and the standard deduction for married couples filing jointly is $24,000.
+Before we dive into some of the deductions you can take advantage of, it’s important to note one big change that happened a couple of years ago that will continue to impact those filing their 2019 returns.
+As a result of the Tax Cuts & Jobs Act, the standard deduction that filers are offered doubled and has since been further adjusted.
+For 2019 the standard deduction for single filers is $12,200 and the standard deduction for married couples filing jointly is $24,400.

 Why is this important?
-Well, this major change could drastically reduce the number of Americans who will find it more lucrative to itemize deductions — something that’s required for many of the deductions we’ll discuss.
+Well, this major change drastically reduced the number of Americans who will find it more lucrative to itemize deductions — something that’s required for many of the deductions we’ll discuss.
 Just keep this in mind as we explore different deduction options.